Scrambles86/pass_the_popcorn/README.md

 <li>I am a Film Studies teacher, and would like to log a database of all the films that I have seen for my students to peruse.</li>
 <li>I am a parent looking for recommendations on a good film to watch with my kids</li>
 <li>I am a Film Studies student, and would like to make a log of films that I haven't yet seen in order to expand my knowledge</li>
+<li>As a user, I expect all of the relevant information to be found for me when I use a search function.</li>
+<li>As a user, I expect to be able to edit posts I have made when I have made an error or changed my mind about posting.</li>
+<li>As a user, I expect to be prompted on how to proceed with an app when I have logged in.</li>
 </ul>

 <h3>Wireframes</h3>